-Pushing or pulling firmly to the second detent and then releasing: window moves up or down automatically with safety function enabled.
+Pushing or pulling firmly to the second detent and then releasing: window moves up or down automatically with enabled safety function.
 To stop movement, operate the switch once more in the same direction.

 Safety function

 If the window glass encounters resistance above the middle of the window during automatic closing, it is immediately stopped and opened again.